-In July 2011, the Council unveiled plans to improve the streets of Millers Points, Dawes Point, Walsh Bay and The Rocks, to link Barangaroo with surrounding villages and the heart of the City.
+In July 2011, the City unveiled plans to improve the streets of Millers Points, Dawes Point, Walsh Bay and The Rocks, to link Barangaroo with surrounding villages and the heart of the city.
 As well as planting trees, installing seats more seats near the Harbour and widening the footpaths for outdoor dining, we’re looking at adding public art and creative lighting, including commissioning works to light sandstone cliffs and walls.

 To support Walsh Bay’s development as a cultural precinct, we’ll be encouraging landlords to offer short term/affordable leases for artist studios/galleries.
 The renewal of this waterfront area will bring our Cultural Ribbon project a step closer.

 Around at Circular Quay, we’re proposing the removal of the Cahill Expressway and the creation of a bigger, better public waterfront space.
-Although most of Sydney’s foreshore is the responsibility of State Government authorities, the Council is revitalising as many of its waterfront areas as possible.
+Although most of Sydney’s foreshore is the responsibility of NSW Government authorities, the City is revitalising as many of its waterfront areas as possible.
 For example, we’ve refurbished the historic Andrew Boy Charlton Pool (on Mrs Macquarie’s Point) and turned Glebe foreshore into a continuous park.